China flexes military muscle to mark 70 years of Communist rule

 Xi, whose military modernization program has rattled nerves around the region, then inspected row upon row of military hardware and immaculately presented troops.

-Riding past in a black, open-roofed limousine, Xi bellowed; “Hello comrades, hard-working comrades!”
+At one stage, Xi, riding past troops in a black, open-roofed limousine, shouted: “Hello comrades, hard-working comrades!”

-The massed ranks of soldiers shouted back: “Follow the Party!
+The massed ranks bellowed back: “Follow the Party!
 Fight to win!
 Forge exemplary conduct!”

-Returning to the stage, Xi watched on as massed lines of tanks, drones and missiles filed past.
+Returning to the stage, Xi watched as lines of tanks, drones and missiles filed past.

-Among the weapons on display were DF-41 intercontinental ballistic missiles, the backbone of China’s nuclear deterrence capability, which can carry several nuclear warheads and reach as far as the United States.
+Among the weapons on display were DF-41 intercontinental ballistic missiles, the backbone of China’s nuclear deterrence, which can carry several nuclear warheads and reach as far as the United States.

+“They have highly advanced capabilities and the range to reach the United States from mainland China,” said Nozomu Yoshitomi, professor at Japan’s Nihon University and a retired major general of Japan’s Ground Self-Defence Force.

+“Also, this is probably the first time they have shown us JL-2 submarine launched ballistic missiles in a parade.
+They don’t have the range to reach the United States from waters around China, but they demonstrate China’s second-strike capability.”

-After the military parade, dancers and floats lauding China’s history, achievements and regions passed by, along with large portraits of China’s previous leaders and Xi himself, which got loud cheers.
+After the military parade, dancers and floats lauding China’s history, achievements and its regions passed by, along with portraits of China’s previous leaders and Xi himself, which got loud cheers.

 The upheavals of the last seven decades — including the Great Leap Forward, the Cultural Revolution and bloody crackdown on pro-democracy demonstrators at Tiananmen Square in 1989 - did not get a mention.

-The more than two-hour parade of 15,000 soldiers, 70 elaborate floats and 100,000 civilians was a proud moment for many Chinese citizens, watching the spectacle across the country on television.
+The more than two-hour parade of 15,000 soldiers, 70 floats and 100,000 civilians was a proud moment for many citizens, watching the spectacle across the country on television.

 “I’m not that familiar with the military, but I was stunned by them.
 I was covered in goosebumps,” said Shanghai student Meng Yichen, watching at her university.